 Within a week, the billboard was changed and the biased, albeit subliminal message was no longer in public view.
 We had claimed a victory, just by speaking up.

 After a brief celebratory moment, the issue then morphed into something that felt considerably more personal…

 After conducting a little more research, I found that exactly three years prior [05/05/17], an article was written by Paul Bedard from the Washington Examiner stating that, “77% of black births are to single moms.”

 This statistic tells me that our families and communities are “structurally vulnerable.”

 In order to truly understand, the storms circling around us —

-Please join us next week at our virtual open house Thursday, May 21 @ 6PM to learn more about how we plan to enact change.
+Please join us next week at our virtual open house Thursday, May 21 @ 6PM to learn more about how we look for ways to enact social change.